Density of instantaneous frequencies in the Kuramoto-Sakaguchi model: Application: Gaussian density of natural frequencies

-The plots in Figs. \ref{fig:Gd-K}(a) shows the effects of the parameter $\alpha$ on $S(K,\alpha)$.
-We plotted each graph with $K$ fixed and $\alpha$ varying in the interval $[-1.0,+1.0]$.
-Graphs with higher values for $K$ have non-zero values of $S(K,\alpha)$ over wider ranges of $\alpha$.
-Also, the maximum points are at higher levels.
-The graphs are quite similar to those observed in Fig. \ref{fig:ROGrid}(a).
-If $R=0$, then $S(K,\alpha)=0$, as expected from (\ref{eq:S-1}).
-Otherwise, if $R$ takes finite values, the variation of $S(K,\alpha)$ follows closely that of $R$, suggesting a monotonic dependence of $S(K,\alpha)$ on $R.$
+The plots in Figs. \ref{fig:Gd-K}(a) show the effects of the parameter $\alpha$ on $S(K,\alpha)$.
+Each graph is plotted with $K$ fixed and $\alpha$ varying in the interval $[-1.0,+1.0]$.
+For higher values of $K$, $S(K,\alpha)$ has non-zero values over wider ranges of $\alpha$, and the maximum points of $S(K,\alpha)$ are positioned at higher levels.
+The graphs of $S(K,\alpha)$ are similar to those of $R$, shown in Fig. \ref{fig:ROGrid}(c): if $R=0$, then $S(K,\alpha)=0$, as expected from Eq.(\ref{eq:S-1}); for $R>0$, the variation of $S(K,\alpha)$ follows closely that of $R$, suggesting a monotonic dependence of $S(K,\alpha)$ on $R.$

-We show several graphs of $G_{D}$ in Figs. \ref{fig:Gd-K}(b-e) with non-zero values of $\alpha$.
-Given $K$ and $\alpha$, we plot a $G_{D}$ graph and the corresponding dashed line with the same color.
-If $R=0$ for a given pair $(K,\alpha)$, we plot $g$ (using blue dots) to illustrate the profile of the instantaneous-frequency density of a KS system in the desynchronized state.
-The set of $K$ values is the same as the one used in \ref{fig:Gd-K}(a).
+Graphs of $G_{D}$ and $g$ are shown in Figs. \ref{fig:Gd-K}(b-e) for different values of $K$ and $\alpha$.
+Given $K$ and $\alpha$, if $R>0$, we show the corresponding $G_{D}$ graph and dashed line with the same color.
+If $R=0$ for a given pair $(K,\alpha)$, a graph of $g$, instead of a $G_{D}$ graph, is shown (with blue dots) to illustrate the profile of the instantaneous-frequency distribution in the incoherent state.
+The set of $K$ values used is the same as the one of Fig. \ref{fig:Gd-K}(a).

-Figures \ref{fig:Gd-K}(b-e) show that, for values of $\alpha$ other than zero, $G_{D}$ has non-symmetric profiles.
-As proven in Ref. \cite{Fonseca20}, this symmetry breaking in the profile of $G_{D}$ cannot occur in the Kuramoto model if $g$ has a profile with a symmetry axis.
-Another property of the graphs in Figs. \ref{fig:Gd-K}(b-e) is that the dashed-line position moves from zero if $\alpha$ is different from zero.
-This position is given by $\Omega$, which, according to the numerical results of Fig. \ref{fig:ROGrid}(d), has the opposite sign to the $\alpha$ sign.
+Figures \ref{fig:Gd-K}(b-e) show that, for $\alpha\neq0$, $G_{D}$ has non-symmetric profiles.
+Yet, for $\alpha=0$, $G_{D}$ profiles are symmetric (See Fig. \ref{fig:G-Kur-Gauss}(a)).
+As discussed in Ref. \cite{Fonseca20}, if $g$ has a profile with a symmetry axis (e.g. the standard normal density), $G_{D}$ profiles have the same symmetry axis in the Kuramoto model (KS model with $\alpha=0$).
+Another property of the graphs in Figs. \ref{fig:Gd-K}(b-e) is that, for $\alpha\neq0$, the dashed-line position also differs from zero.
+The dashed-line position, given by $\Omega$, has a sign opposite to the sign of $\alpha$, as shown in Fig. \ref{fig:ROGrid}(d).

-A remarkable feature in Figs. \ref{fig:Gd-K}(b-e) is the discontinuity of $G_{D}$ at $\nu=\text{\ensuremath{\Omega}}$.
-For finite $\alpha$, the left and right non-symmetric branches of the graphs are disconnected.
-For $\alpha=0$, although the symmetric branches seem connected at $\nu=\Omega=0$, we know from (\ref{eq:Gd-2}) that $G_{D}(0)=0$, and the graphs indicate that $G_{D}(0^{+})=G_{D}(0^{-})>0$.
-So, there seems to be a discontinuity even in the symmetric profiles.
+A remarkable feature of the graphs in Figs. \ref{fig:Gd-K}(b-e) is the discontinuity at $\nu=\text{\ensuremath{\Omega}}$.
+For finite $\alpha$, the left and right non-symmetric branches of the graphs are visibly disconnected.
+For $\alpha=0$, the symmetric branches \emph{seem} connected at $\nu=\Omega=0$, but, from Eq. (\ref{eq:Gd-2}), we know that $G_{D}(0)=0$, and the graphs indicate that $G_{D}(0^{+})=G_{D}(0^{-})>0$.
+Thus, a discontinuity \emph{seems} to occur even in the symmetric profiles.